What is an NSF Certified UV Water System?

 What is NSF/ANSI 55 Class A Certification?

-Class A systems (40 mJ/cm2) are designed to disinfect and/or removehttps://cdn10.bigcommerce.com/s-mre1mh/product_images/uploaded_images/pro10-amazon.jpg microorganisms, including bacteria, viruses, Cryptosporidium oocysts and Giardia cysts from contaminated water to a safe level.
+Class A systems (40 mJ/cm2) are designed to inactivate common waterborne pathogens* including cryptosporidium, giardia, E. coli, legionella, norovirus, and hepatitis A virus. removehttps://cdn10.bigcommerce.com/s-mre1mh/product_images/uploaded_images/pro10-amazon.jpg microorganisms, including bacteria, viruses, Cryptosporidium oocysts and Giardia cysts from contaminated water to a safe level.
 These systems are not intended for the treatment of water that has an obvious contamination or intentional source, such as raw sewage.
 Class A systems are not intended to convert wastewater to drinking water.
 The systems are intended to be installed on visually clear water (not colored, cloudy or turbid).

 While both certification for Class A and B require rigorous testing, Class A systems include UV dosage and fail-safe requirements that go above and beyond those of Class B systems.